Managing Daylight Savings Like A Boss

 Slowly doing this in the week leading up to the clocks changing will mean that by the time the clocks do change, they’re already set on the new time and you’re good to go!

-If you’re preparing for the clocks going the other way for the change on the first Sunday in October and you are gaining an extra hour then you would bring everything 10 min earlier per day (for example - wake them 10 min earlier and offering naps/meals/bedtime 10 min earlier each day in the 6 days week leading up to the clocks changing).
+If you’re preparing for the clocks going the other way for the change on the first Sunday in October and you are getting extra hour of daylight, then you would bring everything 10 min earlier per day (for example - wake them 10 min earlier and offering naps/meals/bedtime 10 min earlier each day in the 6 days week leading up to the clocks changing).

 Reactive approach (woops…I totally forgot)